Are Enphase microinverters any good?

 Another key benefit with Enphase microinverters is the reliability.

-We’ve already touched on when a panel might be shaded, and how it would not effect the others in a string.
+In our Enphase microinverter review, we’ve already touched on when a panel might be shaded, and how it would not effect the others in a string.
 But what about if a panel fails, or has a defect or an issue or something, not just shade at a certain time of day, but an actual failure?
 With a string inverter, that panel would then affect the others in the string but with a micro, if for any reason one of the panels fails, then the other 10 or so panels that would have been in that string all continue as if nothing’s happened to them.

 The other major benefit is that the monitoring is excellent.
 So when we’re looking at your system online, if there’s any shading, we can see it a panel by panel level.
 So, let’s have a look at some real life examples of some of our systems.